Edinburgh University team, 1950’s.

 They also won the Rosebery Bowl for most points in the Scottish University championships on Saturday 7th June.
 They had 95 points to Glasgow’s 57 in the men’s competition and Glasgow won the women’s competition with 34 to 27.
 Again the Mile produced a good race between Jackson and More with Jackson winning in a new meeting record of 4:16.2.
 Jackson later won the Three Miles from Stan Horn of Glasgow.
 McIsaac continued his unbeaten run with ease in 49.6.
 There were many familiar faces among the winners – DWR McKenzie won the javelin, JTR Johnstone won the 120y hurdles and high jump, HM Murray won the hop. step and jump and there were some new ones as well – Nealey won the discus for example.
 On the women’s side of things, R Menzies of St Andrews won both sprints and C Martin won 80m hurdles and long jump.

 McIsaac had a wonderful run at the Glasgow Police Sports at Ibrox Park on 14th June when he broke Halswell’s record for the 440 yards exactly 50 years after it had been set, and on the same track.
 Where he had missed it by four tenths earlier in the season, he broke it by four tenths this time.
 Leading from Les Locke, an Anglo based in London, he was challenged in the home straight by Donnie McDonald of Garscube but won by 10 yards.
+The winning time was exactly 48.0 seconds, and, it not being a a university match, he appeared in the blue and white hoops of Victoria Park.
 A moment of triumph but it was followed the next day with misfortune.
 He spiked himself running a relay on an Empire Games training day at Redford Barracks.
 Taken to hospital for treatment he returned to Redford for the rest of the day.